5 free things to do in Windsor with kids (and where to splash the cash if you’re feeling flush)

 Your enjoyment of this list of free things to do in Windsor with kids will be dependant on the weather.
 We visited on a warm, sunny day.
 If you’re not as lucky, read on to check out ways to splash the cash and liven up a traditionally British damp day.

-Want to treat your mini kings and queens?
-Here’s some ideas for more great family days out in and around Windsor:
+Want to treat your mini kings and queens to a special family outing in Windsor?
+Here’s some ideas for more great family days out in Windsor and close by:

-Have you been to Windsor?
-We was your favourite experience?
+Have you been to Windsor with kids?
+What was your favourite experience or day out in Windsor?